-Dr. Jennifer O. Adeghate, MD, PhD is a retina specialist in Milwaukee, WI specializing in vitreoretinal diseases (retina and vitreous).
-She graduated from Semmelweis University Faculty of Medicine in 2016 and has 9 years of experience.
+Dr. Jennifer O. Adeghate, MD, PhD is a retina specialist in Waukesha, WI specializing in vitreoretinal diseases (retina and vitreous).
+She graduated from Semmelweis University Faculty of Medicine in 2016 and has 10 years of experience.
 Dr. Jennifer O. Adeghate, MD, PhD is affiliated with Medical College of Wisconsin, Children’s Wisconsin, Froedtert Hospital, Froedtert & the Medical College of Wisconsin Regional Health Network, FROEDTERT ANDTHE MEDICAL COLLEGE OF WISCONSIN COMMUNITY PHYSICIANS INC, Children's Wisconsin - Milwaukee - Milwaukee, Froedtert Hospital - Milwaukee, THE MEDICAL COLLEGE OF WISCONSIN INC and Zablocki VA Medical Center - Milwaukee.

 Scleral Buckle